jozsefszalma/homelab/README.md

 * The setup of Ubuntu 22.04 and config for deep learning went totally uneventful, do recommend.
 * Outstanding question if one could mix various datacenter GPUs (mixed GPU population is not supported as per the manual), but as long as datacenter is not mixed with consumer hardware I don't see why not (to be tested).

+## After 10 Months

+* Mixed GPU population is possible; I have a couple of T4 GPUs and an A2 running, and they work just fine.
+Given the different architectures some software trickery is needed to make them work together however (e.g. by disabling flash attention)
+* I do not recommend putting GPUs into the extra PCI slots, as thermal management is challenging in those positions.